-Northwestern College will send nine teams of students led by faculty and staff advisers on service trips across the United States during spring break.
+Northwestern College will send 11 teams of students led by faculty and staff advisers on service trips to eight states, Puerto Rico and Mexico during spring break.

-Nearly 120 participants will travel for this year’s annual Spring Service Partnerships, scheduled for Feb.
-27 through March 7.
+More than 170 participants will travel for this year’s annual Spring Service Partnerships, scheduled for March 5–14.

 SSP team members raise their own travel funds through their individual families, friends and churches, and through fundraisers on campus and in the community.

 Northwestern College’s short-term mission programs bear the Standards of Excellence in Short-Term Mission seal, ensuring that participating organizations get teams that are of high quality.
 SOE standards include adequate pre-trip training and resources, as well as consistent post-trip follow-up and accountability.